PeerPigeon/PigeonHub/README.md

 # PigeonHub

-PigeonHub is a decentralized mesh network built on top of PeerPigeon, featuring WebSocket signaling servers and bootstrap nodes for peer discovery and mesh network formation.
-It provides a standalone library for building censorship-resistant peer-to-peer networks.
+PigeonHub is a decentralized mesh network infrastructure built on top of PeerPigeon, providing WebSocket signaling servers and bootstrap nodes for peer discovery and mesh network formation.
+It serves as both a standalone network infrastructure and a library for building censorship-resistant peer-to-peer applications.

 ## 🚀 Quick Start